Types of lawn care

 How often should I mow my lawn?

-The optimal mowing frequency depends on the season and growth rate of your grass, but most lawns need to be mowed 1-2 times per week during the peak growing season.
+The ideal mowing frequency depends on the growth rate of your grass, but generally you should mow once a week during the peak growing season.

-The best times to fertilize your lawn are in the spring and fall when grass is actively growing.
+The best times to fertilize are in the spring and fall when grass is actively growing.
+Follow the application instructions on the fertilizer product.

 Connect with certified professionals in your area